Thursday, May 29, 2025

 Remember him.
 Remember his sacrifice.

-Side note: A few years ago, I found the website www.mightymidgets.org, which is the website of the organization created to remember and honor the men who served on the Naval landing crafts during World War II.
+Side note: Several years ago, I found the website www.mightymidgets.org, which is the website of the organization created to remember and honor the men who served on the Naval landing crafts during World War II.
 I contacted them and sent them a few pictures of Uncle Harold.
 They asked my permission to forward my Email and pictures to some of the men who served on his same boat.
 To my utter surprise, I received a letter not long after from someone who served with and remembered my uncle.

 Such brave men.